yalue/rocm_mega_repo/README.md

 ----------------------------------------------------------------------

 You *should* be able to build everything using the included `install.sh`
-script: `sudo bash ./install.sh`.
-The script requires `sudo` access in order to be able to write to `/opt/rocm`.
+script: `bash ./install.sh`.
+The script will prompt for `sudo` access at some points in order to be able to write to `/opt/rocm`.

 Uninstallation